code-matt/redux-react-rails-boilerplate/README.md

 ```

 ### Contribute!
-* Fork it
+* Clone it
-* Create your feature branch (git checkout -b my-new-feature)
+* Create your feature branch
-* Commit your changes (git commit -am 'Add some feature')
+* Commit your changes
-* Push to the branch (git push origin my-new-feature)
+* Push to the branch
 * Create a new Pull Request